rails/rails/guides/source/routing.md

 end
 ```

-In addition to the routes for magazines, this declaration will also route ads to an +AdsController+.
+In addition to the routes for magazines, this declaration will also route ads to an `AdsController`.
 The ad URLs require a magazine:

 |_.HTTP Verb |_.Path                               |_.action |_.used for                                                                 |
 |GET         |/magazines/:magazine_id/ads          |index    |display a list of all ads for a specific magazine                          |